-- Scholars enrolled at Heritage grades 9-12 - Must pass Reading Placement Test by Rio Salado Community College or score with a PSAT > 92, SAT > 929, or ACT > 21, or have meet or exceeds on AIMS testing - May need to take additional college placement exams depending on course(s)
+- Scholars enrolled at Heritage grades 9-12 - Student must take the Critical Reading and Thinking Placement test to be admitted to Rio Salado college.
+This test will be discussed during your graduation planning meeting with your College Advisor. - May need to take additional college placement exams depending on course(s)